syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ## ShowSwipedCard

-ShowSwipedCard can be enabled to show swiped cards at the edge of card layout.
+[`ShowSwipedCard`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~ShowSwipedCard.html) can be used enabled to show swiped cards at the edge of card layout.

 {% tabs %}